10 Proven Steps to LinkedIn Ads Success in 2023

 So really it’s no surprise that there are specific terms for the different marketing strategies you might choose to implement when mapping out your overall marketing blueprint.

-While each plays a vital role in helping to promote your business (or your clients’ business), it is important to understand what the two strategies involve, how they differ, and when to use them.
+While each plays a vital role in helping to promote your business (or your clients’ businesses), it is important to understand what the two strategies involve, how they differ, and when to use them.

 So, let’s start by looking at where performance marketing and growth marketing fit into the traditional marketing funnel.
 (Yep, we just threw another term at you.)